Varroa destructor on drone

 Chemical pesticides may have a lower upfront cost compared to natural pest management techniques, but they can be more expensive in the long run.
 This is because chemical pesticides need to be applied repeatedly to control pests, which can lead to additional costs over time.
 Moreover, repeated use of chemical pesticides can lead to the development of pesticide-resistant pests, which can further increase the cost of pest management.

-In contrast, natural pest management techniques can be applied less frequently, making them more cost-effective in the long term.
+Conversely, natural pest management techniques can be used less often, thus offering a more financially sustainable solution in the long run.
 Natural pest management techniques rely on natural substances that are less likely to cause resistance in pests.
 Additionally, natural pest management techniques can promote biodiversity in the environment, which can help prevent pest infestations in the first place.

 For example, cultural techniques like crop rotation and companion planting can help prevent pest infestations without the use of chemicals.
 Biological control methods like introducing natural predators or parasites can also be effective in managing pests without the use of chemicals.
 These techniques require an initial investment, but they can save money in the long run by reducing the need for expensive chemical pesticides.